adam-zhang-lcps/papers/high-balloon-bacteria.typ

 = Results
 == Data
-Graphs of the absorbance values per wavelength for each bacterium's control and experimental groups is shown in @ecoli-graph, @coag-graph, and @halo-graph.
+Graphs of the absorbance values per wavelength for each bacterium's control and experimental groups are shown in @ecoli-graph, @coag-graph, and @halo-graph.
+Raw absorbance readings from the spectrophotometer are shown in the appendix in @ecoli-data, @coag-data, and @halo-data.

 // Iterate over datasets backwards so I can simply accounting for the missing control data for E. coli
 #for (label, species, data) in (